-Cigna Global is a good plan overall and also a popular plan for expats in the Philippine, especially when you don’t have major pre-exising conditions.
+ACS is also a good plan overall and also a popular plan for expats in the Philippine and South East Asia, especially when you don’t have major pre-exising conditions.
 It also comes with COVID-19 coverage.

 Providers like ACS have flexible repayment options for members in Southeast Asia and those staying less than 120 consecutive days in the European Economic Area (EEA) or the UK.